JeeNodes are RF enabled AVR328P boards using the same development tools as the Arduino. We love the JeeLabs weblog, jcw inspires us.

 Depending on the SKETCH you have loaded on the JeeNode you must align this with the Node type so that it correctly interprets the data received.
 Failure to do this will results in STRANGE readings.

-Each Node has a different set of initialization parameters but each will start with its TARGET name.
+Each Node has a different set of initialisation parameters but each will start with its TARGET name.

 You can choose whatever naming scheme you want but it must be of the form